sartak/IIDelegate/README.md

+`[IIDelegate delegateForProtocol:@protocol(...) withMethods:@{name: block}]` creates a new class, at runtime, that conforms with the given protocol and responds to the specified methods.
+It then returns an instance of that new class so you can plug it into a UIKit delegate or elsewhere.

+This means you can use Objective C's closure capabilities to bind actions directly to data, rather than needing to fake it by adding class attributes on your view controller.

-Create a `UITableViewDataSource` delegate on the fly:
+## Create a `UITableViewDataSource` delegate on the fly:

     -(id) dataSourceForArray:(NSArray *)array {
         return [IIDelegate delegateForProtocol:@protocol(UITableViewDataSource)